saugkim/DevOps/_sources/about_yaml.rst.txt

 yaml ?
 *******
-YAML stands for Yet Another Markup Language at origin.
+| YAML stands for Yet Another Markup Language at origin.
-Now it stands for _YAML Aint Markup Language_.
+| Now it stands for YAML Aint Markup Language.
-It can be used for configuration like xml, json ...
+| It can be used for configuration like xml, json ...
-It is humal readable data serialization standard.
+| It is humal readable data serialization standard.

 Configuration file can have
  - input(source) output(build) location